AnantharamanLab/METABOLIC/README.md

 ```
 git clone https://github.com/AnantharamanLab/METABOLIC.git
 ```
-&emsp;&emsp;or click the green buttom "download ZIP" folder at the top of the github and unzip the downloaded file.
+&emsp;&emsp;or click the green button "download ZIP" folder at the top of the github and unzip the downloaded file.
 &emsp;&emsp;The perl and R scripts and dependent databases should be kept in the same directory.

 *NOTE: Before following the next steps, make sure your working directory is the directory that was created by the METABOLIC download, that is, the directory containing the main scripts for METABOLIC (METABOLIC-G.pl, METABOLIC-C.pl, etc.).*